For those new to this website:

 Franciscan China is generally (and consistently) VERY high Lead.
 I highly recommend not having any in your home and not ever using them for food purposes.
 If you want to keep one piece on hand to remind you of your grandmother (or of a time gone by!), please consider putting it in a shadow box with a glass cover, and please hide a note behind the dish indicating that the item is high Lead (in case anyone ever breaks the piece out of the shadow box) and should not be used for food consumption purposes.

-Hands should also be thoroughly washed after handling these dishes as they most often also test positive with a reactive agent test (like a LeadCheck swab), which means there is available lead on the surface of the dish and that can easily wear off on your hands.
-MOST dishes will NOT test positive with a LeadCheck swab, but the handmade and handprinted Franciscan brand dishes are one of the main brands that consistently does test positive with this testing method.
-[Read more here: Can I test my dishes with a LeadCheck swab?]
+Hands should also be thoroughly washed after handling these dishes as they most often also test positive with a reactive agent test (like a LeadCheck swab), which means there is likely available Lead on the dish’s surface that can wear off easily onto your hands.

 As always, please let me know if you have any questions.